7424243/javascript-weird-parts/README.md

 * Inheritance: one object gets access to the properties and methods of another object.
 Classical vs. Prototypal.

 * Reflection: an object can look at itself, listing and changing its properties and methods.

+* Function Constructors: a normal function that is used to construct objects.